Divorce and Dissolution of Marriage

 After trial, the court will exercise its discretion under section 61 either to grant decree nisi with relevant terms and conditions or dismiss the petition.
 A decree nisi is a provisional court order for the divorce which will become absolute or final after the expiration of three months.
 The three months interval is a grace period which allows the party to show cause why the decree nisi should not be made absolute.
 In a rare event where the parties who have reconciled within this period they may apply to the court to rescind the decree nisi before it becomes absolute.
 But for all intents and purposes, a decree nisi puts the marriage to an end.
 It is an erroneous belief that the parties are still husband and wife before the decree becomes absolute.

-After obtaining a decree absolute, the party may then update his or her divorce status at Jabatan Pendaftaran Negara by sending over a copy to them.
+After obtaining a decree absolute, the party may then update his or her divorce status at Jabatan Pendaftaran Negara by sending over a copy to them or do nothing and wait for the High Court to notify the Jabatan Pendaftaran Negara which normally takes about 1-2 weeks.